Subpecies Compendium

 Marine-

 Marine creatures are species adapted for life underwater, making them hardier and tougher in battle, though somewhat more awkward on land.
-If they can get into the water, though, or bring water onto land, their speed is unmatched.

 +1 Heart, -1 Spirit